zvizzct/EpubScrapper/README.md

 - Set the `SCRAPER_API_KEY` in `config/settings` for ScraperAPI access.
 - Modify the `start_id` and `end_id` in `main.py` to set the range of book IDs to scrape.

-## Contributing

-Contributions to improve the program or add new features are welcome.
-Please adhere to the existing coding style and add unit tests for new functionality.

-## License

-This project is licensed under [LICENSE_NAME].
-Please see the LICENSE file for more details.